 According to the World Health Organization (WHO) “A healthy lifestyle is a way of living that lowers the risk of being seriously ill or dying early.
 Health is not just about avoiding disease.
 It is also about physical, mental and social wellbeing.”
 So what does this mean?
 Don’t smoke, don’t drink, exercise?
 Do we really pay attention to the important things in life?

 You can find various scary facts on the internet about the impact of our busy lifestyle and all will point to one thing.
 We are not living a balanced and healthy life.
 I am of the opinion that a balanced life might be the missing link for a healthy lifestyle.
 How do you keep your mind healthy?
 By constantly challenging your mind maybe through word puzzles or even solving a challenging situation at home or the office.
 But you can only do this when you ensure your nutritional needs are met.
 There are plenty of opinions out there about what food is the best for your mind, but all agree that Omega – 3 is essential.
 Do you get enough Omega – 3 in your diet?

-Lets take our family and lifestyle as an example.
+Let’s take our family and lifestyle as an example.
 We both have very demanding careers, with more stress than what we should deal with.
-We also have plenty of business trips to different parts of the country, all which contribute to poor sleep, bad eating and limited family time.
-Following a LCHF lifestyle we always try and eat as “pure” as possible, but sadly most Restaurants and Hotels in South Africa do not truly cater for this lifestyle.
+We also have plenty of business trips to different parts of the country, all of which contribute to poor sleep, bad eating, and limited family time.
+Following an LCHF lifestyle we always try and eat as “pure” as possible, but sadly most Restaurants and Hotels in South Africa do not truly cater for this lifestyle.

-So if healthy living include all aspects of body, mind and soul, how do you ensure that you can truely embrace “healthy living” and reap the rewards.
+So if healthy living includes all aspects of body, mind, and soul, how do you ensure that you can truly embrace “healthy living” and reap the rewards.
 We decided to write our own Healthy Living Manifesto.
 What it means to us as a family and how we will try and ensure, through all the hectic schedules, to pass the essentials behind healthy living to Little M.